aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/insertclone/_index.md

 ---
 title: InsertClone
 second_title: Aspose.Sildes for .NET API Reference
-description: Inserts a copy of a specified shape to specified position of the collection.
+description: Creates a copy of the specified shape and inserts it into the shape collection at the specified index.
 type: docs
 weight: 270
 url: /aspose.slides/ishapecollection/insertclone/